luisy-eng/luisy-eng.github.io/essays/AI_impacts.md

 In conclusion, AI has significantly impacted my learning journey in ICS 314.
 It has enriched my understanding of software engineering concepts, enhanced my problem-solving skills, and provided valuable insights and support throughout the course.
 As AI continues to evolve, its role in software engineering education will only become more prominent, offering new opportunities for innovation and advancement.

+Note: Used AI for formatting markdown and spell check.